Sensitivity Analyses of a Multi-Physics Long-Term Clogging Model For Steam Generators: Physics and numerics of the clogging phenomenon in steam generators

 \subsection{Uncertainty quantification and propagation}

-Among the numerous input variables of the code, the ones retained by experts for the uncertainty quantification treatment consists of $d=7$ independent input variables:
+Among the numerous input variables of the code, the ones retained by experts for the uncertainty quantification treatment consist of $d=7$ independent input variables:

 As defined earlier, this vector does not contain all $g_{\text{DEPO}}$ input variables but only gathers the uncertain ones.
-In comparison with the study proposed in \citep{Physor}, the solubility map $\Gamma_{s}^{\text{max}}$ is not considered here.
+In comparison with the study proposed in \cite{Physor}, the solubility map $\Gamma_{s}^{\text{max}}$ is not considered here.
 The reason for this is that the previous version of the code - COLMATHYC - did not use $g_{\text{Puffer}}$ for computing the solubility map and the clogging modeling has evolved since.
 The probabilistic modeling of these input variables is provided in Table~\ref{tab:probabilistic_modeling_inputs}.
-The input probability distributions as well as supports have been set by expert judgment and are in line with the previous study \citep{Physor}.
-The probability laws elicitepd are either Gaussian ($X_i \sim \mathcal{N}(\mu, \sigma^2)$ with mean $\mu$ and variance $\sigma^2$) or triangular ($X_i \sim \mathcal{T}(a,b,c)$ with mean $b$ on the interval $[a, c]$).
-More information concerning the physics of the variables can be found in \citep{Prusek}.
+The input probability distributions as well as supports have been set by expert judgment and are in line with the previous study \cite{Physor}.
+The probability laws elicited are either Gaussian ($X_i \sim \mathcal{N}(\mu, \sigma^2)$ with mean $\mu$ and variance $\sigma^2$) or triangular ($X_i \sim \mathcal{T}(a,b,c)$ with mode $b$ on the interval $[a, c]$).
+More information regarding the physics of the variables can be found in \cite{Prusek}.

-In order to perform the uncertainty propagation through the THYC-Puffer-DEPO chain, a coupling was built with the OpenTURNS (Open source initiative for the Treatment of Uncertainties, Risks'N Statistics, see \href{https://openturns.github.io/www/}{https://openturns.github.io/www/}) software, which is an open source C++/Python library developed by a consortium of industrial partners and public research institutions (Airbus Group, EDF, IMACS, ONERA and Phimeca) \citep{OT}.
+In this work, the complete numerical results of the uncertainty propagation and sensitivity analysis were obtained by coupling between the TPD chain with OpenTURNS (``An Open source initiative for the Treatment of Uncertainties, Risks'N Statistics'', more information can be found \href{https://openturns.github.io/www/}{openturns.github.io}) software, which is an open source C++/Python library developed by a consortium of industrial partners and public research institutions (Airbus Group, EDF, IMACS, ONERA and Phimeca) \cite{OT}.
+The scripts can be found in the following GitHub repository: \href{https://github.com/EdgarJaber/SA-for-clogging-code/tree/main}{SA-for-clogging-code.git}.

 Crude Monte Carlo simulations were executed by drawing $n = 10^3$ samples according to the previously mentioned joint probability distribution of $\mathbf{X}_{\text{DEPO}}$ defined in Table~\ref{tab:probabilistic_modeling_inputs}.
 In order to leverage the computational cost, these simulations were launched in parallel on a cluster, in order to simulate a $t_{f} = 50$ years period (approximately, one week on high-performance computing infrastructure for the whole computational process).
 The resulting trajectories are shown in Fig.~\ref{fig:TPD_MC_trajectories}.
 The remaining sections of this paper focus on the results obtained for the hot leg (HL) at the uppermost section of the SG in $z_{\text{max}}$ (see the SG scheme in Fig.~\ref{fig:sg_tsp_clogging}).
 This choice stems from the fact that the top portion of the HL is known to be the most clogged within the SG and is the primary area inspected by video examinations and therefore used for maintenance planning.